Communication Resources and Tools

 - COVID-19 community standards and the associated rule.

-- Recordings of Chancellor Woodson’s virtual town halls with faculty, staff and students.
+- Recordings of the chancellor’s virtual town halls with faculty, staff and students.

 - A return-to-work guide with information and resources for faculty and staff.

-Additionally, Emergency Management and Mission Continuity’s Working@NC State website is packed with regularly-updated information on essential campus operations.
+Additionally, Emergency Management and Mission Continuity’s Working@NC State During COVID-19 website is packed with regularly-updated information on essential campus operations.

 NC State — and its brand — were built for times like these.